Every time I meet someone who’s a small business owner, I want to learn about their business and what they’re doing in their online marketing.

-Doing these things are the building blocks for your success now and in the future.
+These are the building blocks for your success now and in the future.
 And, no matter how long you’ve been doing marketing, it’s always good to go back and review the basics to ensure you have a good foundation.

-Online marketing is a huge opportunity because people are looking and there’s a huge potential for people to find your business.
+Online marketing is a huge opportunity because people are looking, and there’s a huge potential for people to find your business.

 The thing is, it’s not about just using one or two tools, but it’s about using various tools together to maximize your success over time.
-Each tool has its own purpose and you’ll notice that they all work together.
+Each tool has its own purpose, and you’ll notice that they all work together.

 This will all start to make sense when you understand how your business gets found online.